gaissmai/bart/README.md

 BART is balanced in terms of memory usage and lookup time for the longest-prefix match.

-The longest-prefix match is on average slower than the ART routing algorithm, but reduces memory usage by more than an order of magnitude.

 BART is a multibit-trie with fixed stride length of 8 bits, using the _baseIndex_ function from the ART algorithm to build the complete-binary-tree (CBT) of prefixes for each stride.